sarvjeets/lakshmi/docs/recipes.md

 `lak` is built on top of `click` which supports
 [shell completion](https://click.palletsprojects.com/en/8.0.x/shell-completion)
 for Bash, Zsh and Fish shells.
-Shell completion suggests command names, option names, etc.
+Shell completion is very useful and suggests commands, option names for commands, etc.

 Completion can be enabled by invoking `lak` during start-up for every shell session, but this is slow.
 The recommended method is to generate a config